OhoodH/Update-SWIFT-Project-/README.md

 Used to create digital signatures
 And password hashing
 And verify data integrity
+  # How to run the code
+The Remix IDE was used to write the code, showcasing its versatility and efficiency in developing smart contracts for blockchain applications.

 # Oil Spill Detection
 We initially adopted YOLOv5  due to its impressive performance and